 Judges, law clerks, and other court personnel holding temporary positions are exempt from compliance with the standards unless ordered to participate in educational programs by their respective chief judges or presiding judges.
-Exemptions for other physical conditions preventing active participation in educational programs may be obtained from chief or presiding judges.
+Exemptions for medical or other physical conditions preventing active participation in educational programs may be obtained from chief or presiding judges.
+Exemptions may also be granted for approved leaves of absence; credit needing to be earned will be determined by the prorated schedule of four (4) credit hours per yearly quarter actively working.